trych/SmarterLineMoves/README.md

   { "keys": ["ctrl+alt+super+left"], "command": "attract_text" },
 ```

-So if you want to change the keyboard shortcut for the `Attract Text` command to <kbd>Shift+Ctrl+A</kbd>, you can add the following line to your User keybinding map (which you can open via `Preferences > Key Bindings`):
+If you want to change the keyboard shortcut for the `Attract Text` command to <kbd>Shift+Ctrl+A</kbd> for example, you can add the following line to your User keybinding map (which you can open via `Preferences > Key Bindings`):

 ```json
   { "keys": ["ctrl+shift+a"], "command": "attract_text" },